LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 ### Tips

+Bash contains a help system for its built-in commands: `help pushd` tells you information about the `pushd` command.

 To write a literal `\` , `` ` ``, `$`, `"`, `'`, or `#`, escape it with `\`; for instance, `"\$"` gives a literal `$`.

 When writing scripts, sometimes you will want to change directories --- for instance, maybe you want to write some temporary files in `/tmp`.